Attentive Representation Learning with Adversarial Training for Short Text Clustering: Experiments

 \subsection{Evaluation Metrics}

 We adopt three commonly used metrics for text clustering performance evaluation, i.e., normalized mutual information (NMI)~\cite{Strehl02-JMLR}, adjusted rand index (ARI)~\cite{Hubert85-JC}, and clustering accuracy (ACC)~\cite{Xie16-ICML}.
-Suppose $\nu_i$ denotes the number of documents in the $i$-th true topic and $\widetilde{\nu}_j$ represents the number of documents in the $j$-th predicted cluster.
-We use $\bar{\nu}_{ij}$ to denote the number of documents simultaneously appearing in two clusters.
+Suppose $\nu_i$ denotes the number of short texts in the $i$-th true topic, and $\widetilde{\nu}_j$ represents the number of short texts in the $j$-th inferred cluster.
+We use $\bar{\nu}_{ij}$ to denote the number of short texts simultaneously appearing in two clusters.
 In addition, $\mathcal{M}$ denotes the set of all possible one-to-one mappings between the generated clusters and real topics.
 For an efficient search of the best mapping, Hungarian algorithm~\cite{Kuhn55-NRL} can be adopted.
-Formally, NMI, ARI and ACC can be formulated as:
+Formally, NMI, ARI, and ACC can be formulated as follows:

-Higher values evaluated by NMI, ARI and ACC indicate better quality in clustering outputs.
-They all equal to 1 when a perfect match is achieved in cluster assignments on the whole corpus.
-Both NMI and ARI penalize unnecessary split of documents from the same true cluster to several predicted clusters.
-ARI further penalizes undesirably merging of documents from different true clusters into the same predicted cluster, making it a more rigorous metric.
+Higher values evaluated by NMI, ARI, and ACC indicate better clustering quality.
+They are all equal to 1 when a perfect match is achieved in cluster assignments on a whole corpus.
+Both NMI and ARI penalize unnecessary splits of texts from the same true cluster to several inferred clusters.
+ARI further penalizes undesirable merging of texts from different true clusters into the same inferred cluster, making it a more rigorous metric.